President Trump reads the Holy Bible, 2 Chronicles 7: 11-22 from the Oval Office April 21 at the 6 P.M. hour.

 Psalm 48, of the Sons of Korah.
 “Great is the LORD, and greatly to be praised.”

 Acts 19:1-22.
-Paul took the land route to Ephesus, where he met believers that had not even heard of the Holy Spirit.
+The Apostle Paul took the land route to Ephesus, where he met believers that had not even heard of the Holy Spirit.
 For two years Paul did many miracles there and did defeat evil Spirits, all to glorify Christ.

 2 Chronicles 18.
 The prophet Micaiah warned Ahab of Israel,but Ahab listened to false prophets instead.
 The result was that Ahab died in battle.